FDio/csit/docs/content/methodology/measurements/data_plane_throughput/mlr_search.md

 For now, there is only an outline of future (ambitious) content.
 Items in parenthesis are hints on what content will be in the parent subsection.

+Outline:

 * History of early versions in CSIT

     * MLRsearch as a class of algorithms

         * (Older Python library versions were mutually incompatible, both witch each other and with early versions of MLRsearch IETF document.)

     * Example tests benefiting from different goals?

 * Design principles

     * Independence of components

         * (Programming languages, asynchronous calls via Manager.)

     * Implementation freedom

         * Optional and implementation-required inputs

         * Reasonable default values

         * Better outputs in future

         * "allowed if makes worse" principle

             * (Some requirements ensure fairness when benchmarking is done by business competition.
 They are not needed and just waste time if benchmarking is done in "home lab".
 For example, decreasing wait time can only hurt results by turning bigger latency into frame loss.)

     * Follow intuition, avoid surprises

     * Usage

         * (anomaly detection in trending, comparison tables with low stdev for release)

     * Max load and min load

     * Size of loss

         * (does not matter, only binary low-loss vs high-loss)

     * Goals used

         * (Why 50% exceed ratio is so good.)

     * Simulator

         * (PLRsearch fitting functions, exotic goals)

         * (Example of time savings between RFC2544 and CSIT goal at the same accuracy?)

     * Long trials vs many trials

         * (Many trials offer better flexibility and avoid issues with handling long-vs-short results fairly.)

         * (Mention reconfiguration tests still use long trial with zero tolerance?)

     * Conservativeness

         * (Some performance bugs manifest as infrequent big loss spikes.)

         * (Is conservativeness still as important when exceed ratio is 50%?)

     * Fail fast

         * (If min load is an upper bound for one goal, bail out to save time on broken tests.)

     * Timeout

         * (If SUT behavior suddenly becomes erratic, it could prolong the duration of a "job run" that tests many different SUT settings and traffic profiles.
           To control such duration spikes, CSIT test fails if search result is not found reasonably fast.)

 * Measurer questions

     * Capabilities

         * (Traffic profiles specific to TRex, TG TA and Yang)

     * Self test

     * Warm-up

     * Time overhead

     * Predicting offered count

     * Duration stretching

         * (start+sleep+stop)

     * Burstiness

     * Negative loss

         * (Typically, misconfigured SUT can produce small number of unexpected additional packets, for example with IPv6 autonegotiation not disabled.)

         * (Implementations can decide to either allow or treat as artificial losses.)

         * (Rarely, excess of packets may signal wait times between trials is too low and SUT buffers too high.)

     * Aggregate limits

         * (RX+TX, sum over ports, number of queues, CPU limits, baseline vs burst in cloud)

     * Other Oload issues

-    * (duplex and other interferences; DUT-DUT links with encapsulation overhead)
+        * (duplex and other interferences;
+          DUT-DUT links with encapsulation overhead)

 * Test report

     * Definition

     * Alternative units

         * Unidirectional vs bidirectional

         * Bandwidth

 * Heuristics

     * FRMOL and FRFRMOL

     * Intermediate targets

     * Relative width

     * Discrete loads

     * Expansion coefficient

     * Uneven splits

     * Selector strategies

     * Candidate ordering

 * DUT behaviors

     * Periodic interrupts

     * More details on distribution of big and small loss spikes

         * (performance spectrum as a probabilistic distribution over trial forwarding rate)

         * (trial results as small population)

         * (median and other quantiles, "touching" quantiles)

     * Exceed probability

         * (load regions, common patterns seen in practice)

     * Large buffers

     * Performance decrease due to resource leaks

     * Energy mode switching can cause loss inversion?

 * Correctness

     * Balancing sum from short trials

     * Optimistic and pessimistic estimates

     * Load is eventually classified

     * Gaming is possible but slow

     * Brittle heuristics

     * Goal ordering

     * Discouraged goals

         * Goal Width > Goal Loss Ratio

         * Goal Duration Sum < Goal Final Trial Duration

         * Incomparable goals

             * (worst case: slow race to bottom)

     * When a load can become undecided again?

 * Related test procedures

     * Latency

     * Passive Telemetry

     * Active Telemetry

     * Comparison with FRMOL

     * Comparison with PLRsearch

 * Beyond frames

     * Transactions

     * Fragmentation

     * Throttled TCP

     * Fixed scale

         * (NAT performance depends on session table size.)

         * (Trials should be long enough to hit all sessions?)

     * Ramp-up

         * (NAT slow-fast path example: Before testing fast path, we need a slow enough trial to ensure SUT started tracking all sessions.)

         * (Session counting as verification ramp-up was successful.)

-    * (Issues with sessions timing out before real search starts or during search.)
+        * (Issues with sessions timing out before real search starts or during search.
+Check is needed for both start and end of trial.)

         * (Heuristics to avoid ramp-ups, e.g. when observing zero loss on large enough trial.)

     * Reset

         * (NAT slow-fast path example: When testing slow path, session table needs to be explicitly dropped.)

     * Bisecting for telemetry thresholds

     * Bisecting for B2B burst size

 * Future improvements

     * Return trials at relevant bounds

     * Allow flipping the conservativeness?

         * (return the larger load when Loss Inversion happens)

     * Short high-loss trials to affect Conditional Throughput?

     * Multiple runs between hard SUT resets

         * (Example: RSS key randomized at start but not between trials.)

     * Duration sum based on misclassification probability

         * (the idea is to decide early on one-sided results and late on balanced results)

-    * (needs a prior on exceed probability distribution; and error/time balance)
+        * (needs a prior on exceed probability distribution;
+          and a posterior condition reflecting the error/time balance)

     * Heavy loss should be worse than narrow loss

         * (larger discussion on similarities with SLA)

     * Predict goodput based on loss and latency?

 * Examples?

     * (take a real run and discuss heuristic decisions?)

 * Summarize how MLRsearch addressed the Identified Problems